Demi Lovato Slams Fat-Shaming Game On Instagram

 After Lovato's Instagram rant, she took to Twitter to share what she had seen.
 "Just called out Instagram and some bullshit game on my insta stories.. go check it out," she wrote.
 "Always speak up for what you believe in!"
 Kim Kardashian West tweeted Lovato's tweet with a series of applause emojis in support.

 Unfortunately, these problematic messages about eating disorders and body image are rampant on social media, whether you're looking at a celebrity's feed or are automatically served an advertisement.
-If you find yourself in a situation where you see a post that upsets you, it's important to talk to someone (National Eating Disorders Association has a hotline at 1-800-931-2237), because people with eating disorders have a tendency to isolate.
-And remember that you can always report posts that promote disordered eating behaviors on Instagram.
+If you find yourself in a situation where you see a post that upsets you, it's important to talk to someone), because people with eating disorders have a tendency to isolate themselves.
+And remember that you can always report posts that promote disordered eating behaviours on Instagram.

 As Lovato said in her Instagram story: "With how aware people are becoming over mental health and mental illnesses, I expect [Instagram] to know better by allowing this advertisement to be allowed on your app.
 And shame on the game."